Model Selection Consistency for Cointegrating Regressions

 which tells us the adaptive Lasso estimator has the same form of a biased OLS estimator, with the bias between square brackets.
-Hence, \eqref{eq:oracle} is equivalent to showing $\Omega_{11}$ converge to the optimal covariance matrix, $T^{-1}U'X(1)$ has a mixing normal distribution, $T^{-1/2}U'Z(1)$ has a normal distribution and the bias term converges to zero.
+Hence, \eqref{eq:oracle} is equivalent to showing $\Omega_{11}$ converges to the optimal covariance matrix; $T^{-1}U'X(1)$ has a mixing normal distribution; $T^{-1/2}U'Z(1)$ has a normal distribution and the terms in square brackets converge to zero.